 Hopkins was the second oldest of 11 children in a family of Quakers.
 After they emancipated their slaves in 1807, Hopkins worked on the farm, forcing him to take a break from his education.
 When he was 17 Hopkins went to Baltimore to work at his uncle’s grocery business.
 During the War of 1812, Hopkins’ uncle left him in charge of the shop, giving him the experience he needed to start his own business with Benjamin Moore.

-Though he was a Maryland native, Hopkins was an avid abolitionist and supported the Union at the outbreak of the Civil War.
+Hopkins was an avid abolitionist and supported the Union at the outbreak of the Civil War.
 His summer estate, Clifton, served as a meeting place for Union sympathizers during the war.
-He was also in frequent contact with President Lincoln, supporting his plans and offering the use of the use of the B&O Railroad for free.
+He was also in frequent contact with President Lincoln, supporting his plans and offering the use of the B&O Railroad for free.

 After the war, Hopkins was distraught by the toll it had taken on Baltimore.
 He was also moved by the yellow fever and cholera epidemics that had killed hundreds in the city several years before.
 So in 1870, he prepared his will, which set aside $7 million for the creation of a free hospital, medical training colleges, as well as an orphanage and university for African Americans.
 (This was the largest philanthropic gift in America up to that time.)
 As Hopkins described it, “I have had many talents given to me and I feel they are in trust.
 I shall not bury them but give them to the lads who long for a wider education.”

 After his death on December 24, 1873, Hopkins’ bequests were set into motion.
 Per his will, the Johns Hopkins Colored Children Orphan Asylum was to open first, in 1875.
 At the time, it was home to 24 children.
-The orphanage was later changed to a training school and later a home for crippled African American children and orphans.
+The orphanage was later changed to a training school and later a home for physically disabled Black children and orphans.
 It eventually closed in 1924 and never reopened.

 Johns Hopkins University was established in 1876, providing both higher education and scientific research.
 Two years later, the school began printing the Johns Hopkins Press, which is still produced today, making it the longest-running academic press in the country.
 The university is also frequently placed in the top 10 American colleges.